makersacademy/takeaway-challenge/README.md

   * The text sending functionality should be implemented using Twilio API.
 You'll need to register for it.
 It’s free.
   * Use the twilio-ruby gem to access the API
   * Use the Gemfile to manage your gems
-  * Rubocop

 How I would move forward:
 - I would have used the GIT ignore file to hide number or dotenv
 - Refactor the classes and add some private methods to ensure there is the correct encapsulation
-- Ensure that the Rubocop is ran
+- Tidy up the tests